quasarframework/quasar-ui-qcalendar/README.md

 [![npm](https://img.shields.io/npm/dt/@quasar/quasar-app-extension-qcalendar.svg)](https://www.npmjs.com/package/@quasar/quasar-app-extension-qcalendar)

 QCalendar is an `UI App Extension` for [Quasar Framework v1](https://quasar.dev/).
 It will not work with legacy versions of Quasar Framework.

-This work is currently in `beta` and there are expected changes while things get worked out.
-Your help with testing is greatly appreciated.

 ![QCalendar example month view](https://raw.githubusercontent.com/quasarframework/app-extension-qcalendar/dev/demo/src/statics/qcalendar-month-view.png)